|

 a pediatric oral suspension, 125 mg per 5 ml given after meals preferably

 after a fatty meal , which increase drug absorption.
+In Tinea capitis a single

 dose, 2 g. of griseofulvin especially in young children (in order to be